dotnet/docs-maui/docs/whats-new/dotnet-8.md

 ### Desktop

 - Menu bar items and context menu items can be invoked through keyboard shortcuts known as keyboard accelerators.
 For more information, see [Keyboard accelerators](~/user-interface/keyboard-accelerators.md).
+- Windows apps can be published as unpackaged apps.
+For more information, see [Publish an unpackaged .NET MAUI app for Windows with the CLI](~/windows/deployment/publish-unpackaged-cli.md).

 ### Gesture recognizers